-- 1. How to identify: - The constraints of the natural coastal environment (eg wetlands, indigenous vegetation, topography, natural hazards, drainage and access difficulties) and to limit subdivision accordingly. - Natural landscape character, visual amenity, heritage values and amenity that need to be protected by the subdivision design. - Whether the natural and physical environment has adequate physical capacity and capability to integrate development impacts associated with subdivision.

-- 2. How to protect the natural character of the coastal environment, rivers, lakes and their margins from inappropriate subdivision. - 3.
-How to protect outstanding natural features and landscapes from inappropriate subdivision. - 4.
+- 1. How to identify: - The constraints of the natural coastal environment (eg wetlands, indigenous vegetation, topography, natural hazards, drainage and access difficulties) and to limit subdivision accordingly. - Natural landscape character, visual amenity, heritage values and amenity that need to be protected by the subdivision design. - Whether the natural and physical environment has adequate physical capacity and capability to integrate development impacts associated with subdivision. - 2.
+How to protect the natural character of the coastal environment, rivers, lakes and their margins from inappropriate subdivision. - How to protect outstanding natural features and landscapes from inappropriate subdivision. - 4.
 How to ensure that new subdivisions provide for the maintenance and enhancement of public access to and along the coastline, lakes and rivers. - 5.
 How to ensure that subdivisions secure reserves and protect significant environmental features. - 6.
-How to provide for subdivision in a manner which is consistent with the objectives, policies and rules for particular islands, land units and settlement areas. - 7.
+How to provide for subdivision in a manner which is consistent with the objectives, policies and rules for particular islands, land units and settlement areas - 7.
 How to avoid or manage the risks associated with subdivision in areas which may be subject to natural hazards. - 8.
-How to avoid or remedy the risks associated with subdivision in areas which may be subject to contamination. - 9.
-How to ensure that the subdivision rules are consistent with maintaining and enhancing the village character of the residential areas of Waiheke and Great Barrier. - 10.
-How to ensure that subdivision occurs in a manner which maintains water quality through adequate wastewater and effluent treatment and disposal, and stormwater disposal and dispersion. - 11.
-How to ensure that subdivision provides appropriate public roading and site access that reflect the character of the area. - 12.
-How to ensure that subdivision provides for safe pedestrian and cycle movement along public roads and linkages to other public places. - 13.
-How to ensure that subdivision occurs in a manner that avoids or mitigates soil erosion and reduces sediment discharges into water systems. - 14.
-How to ensure that subdivision does not generate adverse effects on amenity and landscape character from earthworks. - 15.
-How to ensure that subdivision provides for financial contributions that reflect the demands on public services, provide for open space and recreation and mitigate specific adverse effects. - 16.
-How to ensure that utility services required in conjunction with subdivision are located and designed to minimise any adverse effect on the natural environment and visual amenity. - 17.
-How to provide for subdivision in a manner which protects and enhances significant indigenous vegetation and significant habitats of indigenous fauna. - 18.
-How to ensure that subdivision does not lead to adverse effects on landscape character from associated land use activities and development. - 19.
-How to ensure that subdivision provides for ecological restoration and enhancement where appropriate.
+How to avoid or remedy the risks associated with subdivision in areas which may be subject to contamination. - How to ensure that the subdivision rules are consistent with maintaining and enhancing the village character of the residential areas of Waiheke and Great Barrier - How to ensure that subdivision occurs in a manner which maintains water quality through adequate wastewater and effluent treatment and disposal, and stormwater disposal and dispersion. - How to ensure that subdivision provides appropriate public roading and site access that reflect the character of the area. - 12.
+How to ensure that subdivision provides for safe pedestrian and cycle movement along public roads and linkages to other public places. - How to ensure that subdivision occurs in a manner that avoids or mitigates soil erosion and reduces sediment discharges into water systems. - 14.
+How to ensure that subdivision does not generate adverse effects on amenity and landscape character from earthworks. - How to ensure that subdivision provides for financial contributions that reflect the demands on public services, provide for open space and recreation and mitigate specific adverse effects. - 16.
+How to ensure that utility services required in conjunction with subdivision are located and designed to minimise avoid, remedy or mitigate any adverse effect on the natural environment and visual amenity. - 17.
+How to provide for subdivision in a manner which protects and enhances significant indigenous vegetation and significant habitats of indigenous fauna.